ideasonpurpose/basic-wordpress-box/README.md

 ## More Information

-The base box is built on top of [Ubuntu Cloud Images’](http://cloud-images.ubuntu.com) official Vagrant [Ubuntu Server 14.04 LTS (Trusty Tahr)](http://cloud-images.ubuntu.com/vagrant/trusty/current/) 32-bit image.
+The base box builds from the [Ubuntu Cloud Images](http://cloud-images.ubuntu.com) official Vagrant [Ubuntu Server 14.04 LTS (Trusty Tahr)](http://cloud-images.ubuntu.com/vagrant/trusty/current/) 32-bit image.

 The initial build uses Vagrant and Ansible to provision an optimal WordPress distribution.
 Then a simple [Packer][] workflow freezes that box so it can be uploaded to [Vagrant Cloud][] and used for individual WordPress development.
 Builds take 20-25 minutes to complete.

 ## What’s installed

-The bare minimum.
-No security considerations, just what’s needed to get WordPress running and a few helpful extras:
+Mostly the bare minimum.
+No security considerations, just what’s needed to get WordPress running, some expected extensions and a few helpful extras:

 * Apache 2.4.x
 * PHP 7.2.x